 Cinematography was normal without any technical difficulties.

 King Kong was the first individual who has a dislike of paparazzi, way before Sean Penn, Russell Crowe & Kanye West were born.

 Now that we live in a digital age, it is optional to skip “The Overture” section.
 If you want to recapture the moment of patience without fast forwarding, so be it.

 The Ending involing Kong’s death, is one of the most powerful highlights of the picture.
-Cue last line, “It wasn’t the airplanes, it was beauty killed the beast.”
+Cue the infamous last line, “It wasn’t the airplanes, it was beauty killed the beast.”

 Weak: Special Effects haven’t aged well for a film that came out in 1933.
 I’m gonna give this flaw a pass, because digital effects didn’t exist back then.

 Ann constantly screams throughout the film.
 Look, I understand she’s in peril, but I can’t stand a character who screams constantly throughout the whole picture!
 She predates Kate Capshaw’s obnoxious character Willie from “Indiana Jones And The Temple Of Doom.”
 Ugh I can’t stand her screaming!

 Dialogue isn’t relevant as it used to be.
 Peter Jackson did a jab at the 1933 version’s hokey dialogue, with one character who cringes at the delivery of lines.

 Jack & Ann’s chemistry with each other, felt way to fast to become lovers.
 In reality, it’ll take several days to get to know each other, if the time is right to start a serious relationship.

 I swear to god I’m not actually making this up, Ann said the line, “What queer looking boats!”
 I think the definition of queer doesn’t hold up well and it can be taken out of context.
 As a modern viewer, I have unintentionally laughed my butt off.